-- Use of a curing light
+- · Use of a curing light

 - · Use of an intraoral camera

-- · All extraoral duties
+- All extraoral duties

-\Direct Supervision: The dentist is present in the treatment facility, but it is not required that the dentist be physically present in the treatment room or the dentist is not present in the treatment facility but is able to appear using live video upon request with a response time similar to what would be expected if the dentist were present in the treatment facility.
+Direct Supervision: The dentist is present in the treatment facility, but it is not required that the dentist be physically present in the treatment room or the dentist is not present in the treatment facility but is able to appear using live video upon request with a response time similar to what would be expected if the dentist were present in the treatment facility.

-General Supervision: The dentist has examined the patient and has delegated services to be provided by a registered dental assistant, which are limited to extraoral duties, dental radiography, present, the following requirements shall be met: (1) patients or their legal guardians must be informed prior to the appointment that no dentist will not be present and therefore no examination will be conducted at that appointment; (2) the dential assistant must consent to the arrangement; (3) basic emergency procedures must be established and in place, and the dental assistant must be capable of implementing these procedures; and (4) the treatment to be provided must be prior-prescribed by a licensed dentist and must be entered in writing in the patient record.
+General Supervision: The dentist has examined the patient and has delegated services to be provided by a registered dental assistant, which are limited to extraoral duties, dental radiography, intraoral suctioning, and use of a curing light and intraoral camera.
+The dentist need not be present in the facility while these services are being provided.
+If a dentist will not be present, the following requirements shall be met: (1) patients or their legal guardians must be informed prior to the appointment that no dentist will be present and therefore no examination will be conducted at that appointment; (2) the dental assistant must consent to the arrangement; (3) basic emergency procedures must be established and in place, and the dental assistant must be capable of implementing these procedures; and (4) the treatment to be provided must be prior-prescribed by a licensed dentist and must be entered in writing in the patient record.